 Various new formulae have been developed and introduced over the years and in 2019

 , from more than 20 series and championship are now available single seaters, to Formula Vee , a Locost Racing and Hot Hatch Championship - the UK's largest championship.
-The focus however has always been on leading the way in terms of low cost motorsport, whether via capitalising on an affordable new model, or investing in our own mobile rolling road to pioneer a switch to power-to-weight classes rather than capacity and reduce competitor spending as a reesult.
+As well as the ensuring the highest quality experience with the largest grids and friendliest paddock, the focus still remains on leading the way in terms of affordable motorsport, whether via capitalising on an affordable new model, or investing in our own mobile rolling road to pioneer a switch to power-to-weight classes rather than capacity, and reduce competitor spending as a result.
 Club Enduro

 Since it was founded in 1939, the Club has always attracted aspiring engineers and innovators who have used their skills to develop new ideas for car and engine design.
 Over the years a number of the members have 'graduated' and gone on to make a name for themselves in the motor sport business.